aws-quickstart/cdk-eks-blueprints/docs/addons/flagger.md

 ## Functionality

 1. Creates the `flagger` namespace.
+This parameter is optional and may be provided by the user in the namespace field of your addon props.
 2. Deploys the `flagger` Helm chart into the cluster.
 3. Supports [standard helm configuration options](./index.md#standard-helm-add-on-configuration-options)